MetaMask/delegation-framework/documents/CaveatEnforcers.md

   - Alice → Bob: “Treasury can lose max 100 ETH”
   - Bob → Dave: “Treasury can lose max 50 ETH” (stricter)
   - With Regular enforcers, each delegation enforces its own limit, so the effective cap is 50 ETH.
-- **Coordinated multi-operation transactions (one complex flow with multiple steps)**: Use Total Balance Change Enforcers.
+- **Coordinated multi-operation transactions (one complex flow with multiple steps)**: Use Multi Operation Balance Enforcers.
 Example: a swap + fee + settlement that together must result in a minimum net profit for a recipient, or must not exceed a net loss cap across the whole flow.
 The owner may aggregate multiple requirements; redelegations can only make them stricter.

 Why accumulation is appropriate in coordinated flows: the intention is to verify the final end state of the recipient after all steps complete, not to enforce separate independent limits.
 In contrast, for independent limits, prefer Regular enforcers so each delegation remains self-contained.